-I've had chronic pain for 35 years, ever since a boy in junior high
+I've had chronic pain for most of my life, ever since a boy in junior

 Bill Harris tells the story of an Indian mystic who was dying of throat cancer.
 In spite of the intense pain, he lived in a state of blissful peace and joy.
 As his pain increased, his joy also increased.
 His students asked him, "Are you in pain?"
 He replied that he was, but it didn't stop him from feeling joy.

 When I first heard this story, I hated it.
 It sounded to me like a lot of sappy baloney.
-It challenged everything I believed in and everything I had experienced up to that point in my life.
+It challenged everything I believed and everything I had experienced up to that point in my life.
 But I couldn't stop thinking about it.
-That was before I went through my own spiritual awakening.
+That was before my enlightenment.

-Since then, I have learned that pain is not the same as suffering.
+Since then, I've learned that pain is not the same as suffering.
 Suffering is what happens when you project your pain into the future.
 Pain in the Now is simple pain.
 It can hurt a lot.
 It can be debilitating.
 It can prevent you from doing things that you want to do.
-But it is just simple pain.
+But it's just pain.

-When you project pain into the future, you think about all the things that you will never be able to do because of your condition.
+When you project pain into the future, you think about all the things you will never be able to do again.
 You think, "Why did God do this to me?
 Haven't I suffered enough already?
 He must be punishing me for something I did wrong.
-I'm a wicked person.
-I don't deserve to live a normal, happy life like everyone else."
+I don't deserve to live a normal life like everyone else."
 These thoughts go around and around in your mind, growing larger every day, driving you to despair.

-After two years of doing Holosync meditation and reading philosophy books, I began to see the paradox that I was stuck in.
+Eventually, I began to see the paradox I was stuck in.
 My problem was that I had false expectations, perfectionism, and limiting beliefs.
-I thought that a person could only be happy if they got what they wanted.
-I had been raised to believe that if I was a good girl, God would bless me, and I wouldn't have to suffer.
+I thought that I could only be happy if I got what I wanted.
+I also had been raised to believe that if I was a good girl, God would bless me, and I wouldn't have to suffer.
 And, believe me, I was a very good girl.

-We create suffering by resisting what is.
-Sometimes you can change your situation, and sometimes you can't.
-When you stop resisting what is, it still exists.
-But it's just what is, without being magnified by the thinking, worrying, projecting mind.
+When we stop resisting what is, it still exists.
+But it's no longer magnified by the worrying and projecting mind.
 Eckhart Tolle says, "Suffering is necessary until you realize it is not necessary."

-These days, most people can't tell that I'm in pain.
-I don't look like a person who is in pain.
-And I don't talk about it, except when it is necessary.
-I don't even think about it.
-I only notice it when it is unusually intense.
-Then I ask myself if there is something I need to do to lessen the pain.
+These days, most people can't tell that I'm in pain, and it's much less than it used to be.
+I don't let it stop me from doing what I love (like coaching).
+I only notice the pain when it is unusually intense.
+Then I ask myself if there's something I need to do about it.
 Did I forget to take my MSM?
 Do I need to lay down and rest for a while?
-If there's nothing I need to do to care for my body, then I focus on something else.
+If there's nothing I need to do, then I focus on something I enjoy.

 Compassion and Chronic Pain

+If there is any compensation for suffering, it's that pain shocks you out of complacency and motivates you to keep seeking.
+Eventually, spiritual practice culminates in a deep compassion for all people.
+One of the greatest lesson I learned from chronic pain is self-compassion.
+I tell the story of how this happened in the article, Compassionate Self-Talk.
+Chronic pain can push you into higher levels of cognitive development as you continually seek for solutions to your problems.
 One of my favorite books is Grace and Grit by Ken Wilber.
 Ken describes the experiences of his wife, Treya Wilber, who died of breast cancer at age 42.
-I greatly appreciate the meaning that Ken put on the experience.
-He not only describes suffering in a deeply personal way, but he also explains how it pushed them both into higher levels of awareness and compassion.
+I appreciate the meaning that Ken puts on the experience.
+He describes suffering in a deeply personal way, and he explains how it pushed them both into higher levels of awareness and compassion.

-As I've gotten older, I've begun to realize that there is no escape from pain.
+As I've gotten older, I've begun to realize that there's no escape from pain.
 And it's not just physical.
 When I first became a spiritual seeker, I was motivated by the idea that I would eventually find a solution to my pain - even if it was just a new way of understanding it.
-Now I know that spiritual growth itself results in a type of pain that I never before imagined.
+Now I know that spiritual growth itself causes a type of pain that I never before imagined.

-This is the pain of acute awareness and great compassion.
+This is the pain of heightened awareness, sensitivity and compassion.
 Highly evolved people do not experience less pain than others.
-They actually experience more.
+Sometimes they experience more.
 But their capacity to handle pain and tranform it into joy increases as they evolve.
 Pain is fuel for the fire.